jereej/CTFEnvironment/README.md

 ## Deployment

 ### Prerequisites
->These instructions are for (Debian-based) Linux machines only.
+> These instructions are for Linux machines only.

 As previously mentioned, the whole environment is deployed using `docker compose`.
 This means that you need to have a working [Docker installation](https://docs.docker.com/engine/install/) on your machine you plan to host the environment on.
 Please see the official Docker Engine installation guides if you have not already.
 After installation, check that the command `docker compose` or `docker-compose` works on your machine.